 Why women bring their "I Voted" stickers to Susan B. Anthony's grave

-Susan B. Anthony died in 1906.
-She was 86.
+Susan B. Anthony died in 1906 at age 86.
 Her funeral overflowed with mourners.
 Thousands packed into the church service.
-Over 10,000 others showed up to pass by her flag-draped coffin.
-They came to pay their respects.
+Over 10,000 others showed up to pass by her flag-draped coffin and pay their respects.
 This despite a blizzard raging in Rochester, New York.
 Admirers of the suffrage icon now come to her grave with a different kind of tribute.
-They bring their “I Voted” stickers.
+They bring dozens of “I Voted” stickers.

 Rochester women have been coming to Anthony’s grave with flowers and stickers since at least 2014.
 One of them was Sarah Jane McPike.
 She told The Huffington Post’s Caurie Putnam that the first year she voted, she brought flowers to Anthony’s grave.
 She isn’t the only one.
 Brianne Wojtesta wrote that the cemetery “has taken an official stance that they love this.
 It’s seen as a way of interacting with and honoring the legacy of one of their ‘permanent residents.’”
 This was in a Facebook post about the tribute that is now becoming a tradition.

 And what a legacy.
 Anthony fought for equality for women for over 60 years.
 She laid the foundation for the legal right to vote that American women enjoy today.
-She encouraged women to fight for the vote.
-And she herself illegally voted.
-She served time for her defiance.
+She encouraged women to agitate for the vote.
+And she herself illegally voted and served time for her defiance.

-Anthony did help women in the United States win the vote.
-But it was not granted to them until 14 years after her death.
+Anthony did help women in the United States win the vote, but it was not granted to them until 14 years after her death.
 Anthony had devoted her entire life to the cause.
 So this was a bitter pill to swallow.
-“To think I have had more than sixty years of hard struggle for a little liberty, and then to die without it seems so cruel.”
-That is what she said to a friend while on her deathbed.
+“To think I have had more than sixty years of hard struggle for a little liberty, and then to die without it seems so cruel,” she said to a friend while on her deathbed.

-For the women she helped empower, a little sticker holds a lot of symbolism.
-Perhaps the tribute is a 21st-century version of the outpouring of love and emotion at Anthony’s funeral.
-It is an acknowledgment that, in the words of Reverend Anna Howard Shaw, who delivered Anthony’s eulogy, “there is no death for such as she.”
+For the women she helped enfranchise, a little sticker holds a lot of symbolism.
+Perhaps the tribute is a 21st-century version of the outpouring of love and emotion at Anthony’s funeral—an acknowledgment that, in the words of Reverend Anna Howard Shaw, who delivered Anthony’s eulogy, “there is no death for such as she.”